 A good way to increase productivity and avoid procrastination is to develop different styles of outlines known as writing templates that help us in preventing our writing from looking like a college essay all the time.

 - · A tips template is easy to use.
 I wrote five tips on a specific way to avoid procrastination.
-This is one of the simplest templates to use.
-This is the one I used for this this hub.
+This is one of the most uncomplicated templates to use.
+This is the one I used for this hub.

-- · Another simple template is the list template where you list as many ways to do something as you can think of.
-For instance you might write a list of “twenty ways to trick yourself into writing now.”
+- · Another simple template is the list template where you list as many ways to do something as possible.
+For instance, you might write a list of “twenty ways to trick yourself into writing now.”

 - · Recipes templates are easy to make as well.
-Set up with a story to hook the readers into reading, make a list of ingredients, directions, and special tips and warning.
+Set up with a story to hook the readers into reading, and make a list of ingredients, directions, and special tips and warnings.

 Step Five: I Write What I Know When I Know It

 I do not worry about which component of the writing project I do first.
-For this hub for instance, I wrote the body first, then I wrote the ending and finally I write the introductory paragraph and finally I figure out the title.
-One of the most freeing aspects of writing on computer was that I discovered that I do not have to write in a specific order.
+For this hub, for instance, I wrote the body first, then I wrote the ending and finally I write the introductory paragraph and finally I figure out the title.
+One of the most freeing aspects of composing content on the computer was that I discovered that I do not have to write in a specific order.
 I can write in whatever order the information comes to me.

 Put It All Together